A-Mark Precious Metals

 Purchasing A-Mark Silver Products Online at Silver.com

 When you purchase A-Mark silver products on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.

 Silver.com offers an affordable, tiered shipping schedule.
 All purchases in excess of $3,000 qualify for free standard shipping and insurance.
 With any purchase, expedited shipping is available for an extra fee.
 The United States Postal Service or UPS will handle shipping of all goods.